judaicadh/judaicadh/collections/_posts/2020-06-30-singermanja2.md

 categories:
 - Digital Second Edition of Judaica Americana
 tags:
 - Judaica Americana
+- Digital Second Edition of Judaica Americana
 - How Did They Make That
 pull-quote: "As the project manager and develop for Judaica DH, Emily Esten shares the launch of the Digital Second Edition of Judaica Americana and walks us through the project's development."
 ---